-Singapore is one of the lucrative places in the world for doing business with multi-ethnics five millions of populations.
-The country has good political stability and business-friendly government encourage foreign investment in Singapore.
+Singapore is one of the lucrative places in the world for doing business.
+The country has good political stability and the business-friendly government encourages foreign investment in Singapore.

-For doing business in Singapore, one may have few options.
-These are:
+For doing business in Singapore, you may look upon these business options:

 - Limited Liability Partnership Company.

 - Establish a Branch Office or Representative office

 One may choose the different options from the above list based on the intended activities of business and tax consideration.

 The Sole Proprietorship business may begin with an individual by obtaining a business name and by registering a business with Accounting and Corporate Regulatory Authority (ACRA).
 The online system of ACRA allows a user to fill information electronically and also retrieve information.
 If anyone wishes to conduct business in partnership then they also need to be registered with ACRA’s website and a maximum number of twenty persons may join in partnership and ten people in banking partnership.

 Potential business personnel also have the flexibility to start the business as Limited Liability Partnership (LLP) Company.
 The LLP companies enjoy the benefits of the private limited company and they have the limited liability when the company in debt.

 To establish an LLP company, one has to pay $165 Singaporean dollars which include the $15 name approval fees.
 According to Singapore laws, every LLP company may have at least two partners and the partners may two individuals, two local companies or one foreign company or another LLP.